elliotgunn/datafold-dbt-ci/README.md

 The best way to learn how to create your first GitHub Actions workflow is to fork this repository and follow our tutorial (link to be added upon publication).

+You can take a look at what's in our [super simple workflow here](https://github.com/elliotgunn/datafold-dbt-ci/blob/main/.github/workflows/dbt-pr-ci-job.yml) called ```Our first dbt PR job```

 By the end of the tutorial, you will have run your first workflow!

 ![](/img/static/github-actions-workflow.png)